 Artists/makers can decide to decline participation in shows that do not have clear policies regarding buy/sell, imported merchandise, and minimum display standards.

 Examine show policies before applying.
 Do not apply to a show that does not have minimum standards.
 Go one step further and write to the show organizer clarifying what you consider the minimum expectation.
 It may require pruning a show from your list of events for the coming year even if you made money last year.

 Do not support poorly managed shows with your money & time.

-Same goes for show organizers.
+The same goes for show organizers.
 This job is not a popularity contest.
-Clear policies regarding the hot button issues of buy/sell, imports and display are necessary.
+Clear policies regarding the hot button issues of buy/sell, imports, and display are necessary.
 Just like cultivating a beautiful garden, strong pruning is often required for healthy growth.
-This includes eliminating sellers that do not meet minimum standards for selling studio-made merchandise in a reasonably attractive display and instituting policies that guarantee acceptance for top quality sellers.
+This includes eliminating sellers that do not meet minimum standards for selling studio-made merchandise in a reasonably attractive display and instituting policies that guarantee acceptance for top-quality sellers.

-The limitations and clear expectations for show standards from both the artist/makers and the show organizers are important for a healthy future of craft.
+The limitations and clear expectations for show standards from both the artist/makers and the show organizers are important for a healthy future for craft.

 This post was updated on July 1, 2022, to provide current links.